SportR: A Benchmark for Multimodal Large Language Model Reasoning in Sports: Experiment

 \subsection{Evaluation}

 Our evaluation is conducted on the SportsImage test set and the entire SportsVideo dataset, the latter of which is for zero-shot evaluation and cross-modal generalization testing.

 We employ two primary metrics: Intersection over Union (IoU)~\citep{everingham2010pascal} for the visual grounding task (Q5) and an LLM-as-Judge framework for all other text-based QA tasks (detaile prompts are in Appendix~\ref{app:prompt}.
 To mitigate the known issue of self-preference bias where models may unfairly favor their own outputs~\citep{zheng2023judging}, we use three proprietary models as judges: GPT-5~\citep{a2025_gpt5}, Gemini 2.5 Pro~\citep{comanici2025gemini}, and Claude 4.0 Sonnet~\citep{anthropic_2025_system} and report the average score.
-For each generated response, we report the scores from all three judge models as well as the average score to provide a comprehensive and robust assessment of performance.
+To validate the reliability of this metric, we conducted a human verification study on a stratified subset of the test set (660 samples) using the same instruction as we provided to LLMs.
+We observed a strong correlation between the LLM average score and expert human judgments (Pearson $r > 0.65$ across modalities), confirming that our ``Average Score'' approach aligns well with human evaluation.
+The correlation map are shown in Appendix~\ref{app:cor} For each generated response, we report the scores from all three judge models as well as the average score to provide a comprehensive and robust assessment of performance.